CDC Dog Import Requirements for Returning to the United States

 Does the CDC Dog Import Rule Apply to Dogs Returning from Italy?

-Italy is considered a low-risk rabies country, which simplifies the process.
-However, documentation is still required.
+Italy is considered a low-risk rabies country, which simplifies the return process.
+However, documentation is still required, and assumptions can create problems if anything is missing.

 The CDC Dog Import Form